 - Mindfulness: growing one’s awareness of one’s body, feelings, thoughts, and more.
 Its focus is to pay attention to oneself without judging what one finds.

 - Distress tolerance: similar to resiliency.
 Life is full of disappointments, frustrations, and setbacks.
 Distress tolerance allows people to respond to the ups and downs of life in a healthy way.

 - Interpersonal effectiveness: increases an individual’s ability to function well in a wide variety of relationships.
 It gives people the skills they need to pursue professional connections, family harmony, deep friendships, acquaintances, romantic partners, and more.

 If you recognized any of the symptoms of BPD that you read about, it may be time to reach out.
 Help is available, and many who work with a therapist are often able to manage the symptoms and live the life they want—not the unstable life that BPD often tries to dictate.
 The fully licensed providers at Thriveworks in Littleton, CO have appointments available, and when you call our office, you may be meeting with a counselor the following day.
 We offer evening and weekend sessions, but we do not put our clients on a waitlist.
 Instead, we want them to have the support they need when they need it.
-Many different insurance plans are also accepted.
+Thriveworks also accepts many different insurance plans.
 Call today.
+We look forward to hearing from you.